XIRZC/trpca.exp/README.md

 # Tensor Robust Principal Component Analysis with Convex Optimization

-This is a repository of simple TRPCA experiments including image denoising, video background modeling and multi-dimensional data analysis and most of codes are copied from [Lu Canyi's TRPCA Github Repo](https://github.com/canyilu/Tensor-Robust-Principal-Component-Analysis-TRPCA) with some adaptions.
+This is a repository of simple TRPCA experiments including image denoising and video background modeling, and most of codes are copied from [Lu Canyi's TRPCA Github Repo](https://github.com/canyilu/Tensor-Robust-Principal-Component-Analysis-TRPCA) with some adaptions.

 ![](./resources/banner.png)

 ## Usage

-Use MATLAB open the subfolder `./trpca`, and run `./trpca/rgb_image_denoising_task.m`, `./trpca/video_background_modeling_task.m` and `./trpca/timeseries_tabular_data_mining_task.m` for three applications, respectively.
+Use MATLAB open the subfolder `./trpca`, and run `./trpca/rgb_image_denoising_task.m`, `./trpca/video_background_modeling_task.m` for two applications, respectively.

 ## Applications

-There are mainly three TRPCA applications leveraged in this repo:
+There are mainly two TRPCA applications leveraged in this repo:
 - RGB image denoising
 - RGB video background modeling
-- multi-dimensional data analysis.

 ### RGB Image Denoising